PierreZ/pierrezemb.fr/content/posts/hbase-data-model/index.md

 * Values are stored into what we call a **cell** and are versioned with a timestamp.
 * A column is divided between a **Column Family** and a **Column Qualifier**.
 Long story short, a Column Family is kind of like a column in classic SQL, and a qualifier is a sub-structure inside a Colum family.
 A column Family is **static**, you need to create at creation, whereas Column Qualifiers can be created on the fly.

 Not as easy as you thought?
 Here's an example!
 Let's say that we're trying to **save the whole internet**.
 To do this, we need to store the content of each pages, and versioned it.
-We can use **the page addres as the row key**, and and store the contents in a **column called "Contents"**.
+We can use **the page addres as the row key**, and store the contents in a **column called "Contents"**.
 Nowadays, website **contents can be anything**, from a HTML file to a binary such as a PDF.
 To handle that, we can create as many **qualifiers** as we want, such as "content:html" or "content:video".

 ```json
 {